Personal Loans

 There are three main debt repayment strategies that may be worth considering depending on your debt burden and financial goals.

-Debt consolidation is a tactic to shift multiple high-interest debts into one loan with a single monthly payment.
+Debt consolidation loans are a tactic to shift multiple high-interest debts into one loan with a single monthly payment.
 For well-qualified borrowers, a debt consolidation loan offers a lower interest rate, which can save you money on interest while streamlining debt management.
-You might consider consolidating debt if you have a lot of unsecured debt, like credit cards, for more manageable monthly payments.
+You might consider consolidating unsecured debt, such as credit cards, to achieve more manageable monthly payments.

 With the avalanche method, you start with the highest interest debt first, regardless of balance, while continuing to make minimum payments on all other debt.
-Similar to the snowball method, once the debt is paid, you’ll roll the payment you were making into the debt with the second highest interest rate.
-The avalanche method is a way to maximize interest savings since you’ll be rid of the highest-interest debt first.
+After eliminating the highest-rate debt, you roll that payment into the next highest rate.
+This strategy prioritizes math over momentum.
+By eliminating the most expensive debt first, you typically minimize total interest paid.

-The best way to pay off debt is by choosing a strategy you can commit to following for the long term or until your debts are paid.
+The best way to pay off debt is to choose a strategy you can commit to for the long term, or until your debts are paid.
 If you’re someone who relies on quick wins to stay motivated, the debt snowball may be the better choice.
 However, if you’re motivated by saving money, a debt consolidation loan or the debt avalanche might be a better fit.

 After committing to repaying your debt, it’s important to adjust your spending habits to avoid accumulating more debt.
 There are several helpful changes in habit you can implement, including:

-Big, sweeping changes like consolidating debt, can be impactful when you’re getting out of debt.
+Big, sweeping changes like consolidating debt can be impactful when you’re getting out of debt.
 But small, steady habit changes can also have a big impact over time.
-The most important thing is that you start to take steps to get out of debt, leveraging financial tools and education at every stage.
+The most important thing is that you start taking steps to get out of debt, leveraging financial tools and education at every stage.

 Not all solutions, loan amounts, rates or terms are available in all states.